nghiant2710/docs/raspberrypi2-debian/content.md

-# What is Raspberrypi2-debian?
+# What is raspberrypi2-debian?

 The bare bones OS image for Raspberry Pi 2.
-Apt sources.list from raspbian repository: [http://archive.raspbian.org/raspbian/](http://archive.raspbian.org/raspbian/) added.

 # How to use this image